-Like many of you trying to keep abreast in the radiology world, you will notice lots of articles by academic radiologists about the status and survival of private radiology practice.
+Like many of you trying to keep abreast in the radiology world, you will notice many articles by academic radiologists about the status and survival of private radiology practice.
 (JACR article, i.e., State of Private Practice) Answering these questions as an academic radiologist is like asking your average physician how to fly a plane.
 Most of them will not have a clue!
 Without having ever worked in the trenches of a private radiology practice, an academic radiologist will give a very partial response about what they think about the status of private radiology practices.
 So, let me give you some real insights about what private radiology practices need to survive!
-Here are five critical pillars to ensure that you will weather the most storms!
+Here are five critical pillars to ensure you will weather the most storms!

 Readers That Can Plough Through Cases